The Hospital District

 the Tyks expert responsibility area.

-Patients who require demanding specialised health care are admitted to the district's hospitals from all around Finland.
+Patients who require demanding specialised health care are admitted to the Turku University Hospital from all around Finland.

 The district consists of 28 member municipalities with a total of over 470 000 residents.
 The district is a public organisation, which means that patients only pay a small part of their service fees.
 The majority of the costs is covered by the tax revenue paid by the patients' home municipalities and collected from their residents.

-Almost 200 000 people use the services of the hospital district a year.
+More than 200 000 people use the services of the Turku University Hospital a year.

 Patients requiring urgent care are admitted to hospital treatment immediately via emergency rooms.
 Other patients are admitted to examinations and treatment by a doctor's referral.